 Over time, sediment from development, litter, runoff, and other factors begins to settle on the bottom of any water body.
 As this sediment continues to build upward, the aquatic health of the lake/pond can become threatened, thus requiring dredging to restore its natural bottom.

 Lake Orono is a reservoir formed by a dam on the Elk River.
 The dam is located on the southeast side of the lake along Main Street.
 In 1998, the lake was drawn down and sediment was removed by dredging.
-It was predicted the lake would need to be dredged again in roughly 20 years - which brings us to 2020.
+It was predicted the lake would need to be dredged again in roughly 20 years - which brought us to 2020.

 In 2015, city staff began working with a group of Lake Orono property owners to update the Lake Orono Management Plan.
 On March 5, 2019 Governor Tim Walz signed a bill (HF 80) which included $1.5 million in grant funding to assist with the cost of dredging Lake Orono.
 The overall project is estimated to cost is estimated about $3.25 million.
 Additionally, $1 million will be funded through a local sales tax as part of Active Elk River.
 The remaining portion will be paid for by adjacent lakeshore property owners.

 City staff members worked with the Department of Natural Resources to ensure the proper permits were in place and the LORE project continues to meet all state and local regulations.
 The City contracted with WSB & Associates to manage the design, contracts and the 429 assessment process.
 You may see WSB staff out on the lake completing surveys or investigating current conditions.
 New Look Contracting completed the dredging and shoreline work within the lake.